CUBRID Lock Manager

 LK_FORCE_ZERO_WAIT, &class_entry, NULL);

-• The IX / SIX → X choice is a heuristic — cheaper than counting per-row S vs. X.
+• The IS → S, IX/SIX → X choice is a heuristic — counting per-row S vs. X would cost exactly what escalation is trying to save.

 © 2026 CUBRID Corporation.
 All rights reserved.